python/cpython/Doc/howto/regex.rst

 +------------------+-----------------------------------------------+

 :meth:`match` and :meth:`search` return ``None`` if no match can be found.
-If they're successful, a ``MatchObject`` instance is returned, containing information about the match: where it starts and ends, the substring it matched, and more.
+If they're successful, a :ref:`match object <match-objects>` instance is returned, containing information about the match: where it starts and ends, the substring it matched, and more.

 You can learn about this by interactively experimenting with the :mod:`re` module.
 If you have Tkinter available, you may also want to look at